Projects are the most convenient way to develop applications with EdgeDB. This is the recommended approach.

 It doesn’t.
 Projects are intended as a convenient development tool that make it easier to develop EdgeDB-backed applications locally.
 In production, you should provide instance credentials to your client library of choice using environment variables.
 See Connection parameters page for more information.

-determined by the EdgeDB version you selected during the setup process.
+edgedb.toml is determined by the EdgeDB version you selected when you ran

 edgedb projectfor existing codebases?

 If you already have an project on your computer that uses EdgeDB, follow these steps to convert it into an EdgeDB project:

 Navigate into the project directory (the one containing you

 When asked for an instance name, enter the name of the existing local instance you use for development.

 This will create